emarsden/dash-mpd-cli/README.md

 - `gst-launch-1.0 playbin uri=<MPD-URL>`

-This application is able to download content from certain streams that do not work with other applications (for example xHE-AAC streams which are currently unsupported by ffmpeg, streamlink, VLC, gstreamer).
-It also has better support for multi-period manifests than these tools.
+However, dash-mpd-cli (this application) is able to download content from certain streams that do not work with other applications:

+- streams using xHE-AAC codecs are currently unsupported by ffmpeg, streamlink, VLC, and gstreamer
+- streams in multi-period manifests
+- streams using XLink elements

 ## Building